GRO2 (PP) - Delivering skills and talent development

-- Improving learner access to employability skills and STEM (Science, Technology, Engineering and Maths) subjects.
+- Improving learner access to employability skills and STEM (Science, Technology, Engineering and Mathematics) subjects.

-- Improving learner access to core skills, including English, maths, ICT, green, interpersonal, life/social, relationships and customer skills.
+- Improving learner access to core skills, including English, Mathematics, ICT, green, interpersonal, life/social, relationships and customer skills.

 - Providing pre-vocational targets for people who can't meet academic targets and providing support to enable those with additional needs to prepare for and progress in work.